Argonne-National-Laboratory/PIPS/README.txt

 # INSTALATION Instructions
 ####################################################################################

-1. Install package wget, cmake, mpich2, and boost.
+1. Install package wget, cmake, mpich2, flex, and boost.
 You can get them via the following command (xxx stands for the name of the package):
 In Linux(Ubuntu): apt-get install xxxx